 Other team members were: Joseph W. Lambert, George Shenton Stanley W. Bryant (all second march) and Charles W. Absom, A. Laycock, Mark C. Bell (first march).
 All but one of these is in the photo, but have not been individually identified.

 Registering.
 Three members of the Road Walking Association, including Richard Crook (left) and Robert Martin (centre) register on the Monday for the 1936 March at the Prince Hendrik Barracks.

-The Barracks were demolished after the war.
+The Barracks were closed after the war.

 First Gold Cross.
 In 1938 Robert Martin became the first non-Dutch walker to complete ten marches and receive the Gold Vierdaagse Cross.
-An accountant from Tottenham in North London, he captained one of the two 1938 Road Walking Association teams.
+An insurance inspector from Tottenham in North London, he captained one of the two 1938 Road Walking Association teams.
 Martin had been part of the first British team in 1928 and received his silver cross in 1932.